overhide/overhide/docs/glossary.md

 In a key-value store values are retrieved using human readable keys.
 Keys that have some domain specific meaning, prefixed and suffixed in domain meaningful ways.

-These domain human readable keys are referred to as *domain-keys* in our writeups.
+These domain human readable keys are referred to as *domain-keys* in our write-ups.

 #### crypto-key